alexjvr1/VelocityUCL/ATLAS/README.md

 I'm testing the raw data pre-processing and ATLAS pipeline on the UCL server (CS)

-## Pre-processing:

-2. Remove adapter sequence using Cutadapt

-3. Map to genome using BWA mem   #Note that unmerged reads are mapped as ATLAS has an in-built function to annotate and merge these reads.
-We need to keep this information because ATLAS also uses these data for the PMD recalibration

 4. Add RG & Remove duplicates